Get to know more about what we’re building for the 183 South Project

 - A new tolled expressway featuring three lanes in each direction

-- An improved non-tolled US 183 with three general purpose lanes in each directions.
+- An improved non-tolled US 183 with up to three general purpose lanes in each directions

 - A high tech traffic monitoring system for improved traffic management and emergency response.